simgrid/simgrid/examples/README.rst

     computational kernels that span over several machines, such as a PDGEM and the other ScaLAPACK routines.
 Note that this only works with the "ptask_L07" host model (``--cfg=host/model:ptask_L07``).

+    This example demonstrates several kind of parallel tasks: regular ones, communication-only (without computation), computation-only
+    (without communication), synchronization-only (neither
+    communication nor computation).
+It also shows how to reconfigure a task after its start, to change the amount of hosts it runs onto.
+    This allows to simulate malleable tasks.

     .. tabs::